Shareholders & Share Structure

 Moreover, a company can create different alphabetized classes of ordinary shares like Class A, Class B, Class C shares, etc. These classes are made for organizing and building different rules for different types of shareholders and the directors to vary dividend payments.

 Non-voting ordinary shares

 Non-voting shares carry no rights to attend a general meeting or to vote.
-These types of share are issued to the employees of the company so that they can pay their remuneration as dividends.
+These types of shares are issued to the employees of the company so that they can receive their remuneration as dividends.
 This process is tax-efficient for the employee as well as the company.
-These shares are issued to:

 - avert commitment to a fixed dividend by issuing preference shares, also called preferred stock;